parniansemsar/polarization-quad-viewer/README.md

 Live-streams and saves the four polarization channels — **0°, 45°, 90°, -45°** — separately,
 with a sidebar to switch between quad view and individual channels.

 Developed and tested with the **Thorlabs CS505MUP** polarization camera.
-Other Thorlabs polarization cameras should work but have not been tested.
 Download ThorImageCAM and the SDK from [thorlabs.com/software-pages/thorcam](https://www.thorlabs.com/software-pages/thorcam/).

 > The DLL files included in `ThorImageCam/` are proprietary files from **Thorlabs, Inc.**,